BotsSwitch to Cortex

 Watch out for Heavy Laser Turrets!

-Warrior is a durable bot armed with a rapid firing double laser.
-It has a relatively high HP for T1 and can easily take down multiple light assault units, like A.K.'s, Peewees etc. Often referred to as "mobile LLT".
+Centurion is a durable bot armed with a rapid firing double laser.
+It has a relatively high HP for T1 and can easily take down multiple light assault units, like Grunts, Pawns etc. Often referred to as "mobile LLT".
 Their range is enough to overshoot Commanders, so with a little micro it may be used to force them to retreat.

 Always combine with resurrection bots for healing and resurrecting fallen units.

-Invader is a crawling bomb designed for one purpose – to go kamikaze on enemy units and structures.
-It has a Area of Effect (AoE) when it explodes and even bigger when you self-destruct it in time.
+Tumbleweed is a crawling bomb designed for one purpose – to go kamikaze on enemy units and structures.
+It has a large Area of Effect (AoE) when it explodes and even bigger when you self-destruct it in time.

 Thanks to their amphibious attribute they prove very helpful in attacking and regaining sea territory.

-Marky is a mobile radar bot.
+Compasses are mobile radar bots.
 Always have at least one in your artillery/infantry groups.
 It doesn’t have any weapon of its own and has rather low HP, but having intel on your enemies whereabouts can be very crucial.

-Always try to keep it a bit behind your fighting troops.
+Always try to keep a Compass a bit behind your fighting troops.

-Infiltrator is the so called “spy” bot.
+Ghosts are the so called “spy” bots.
 With its cloak and stealth abilities combined it remains totally invisible for your enemy unless he has built an intrusion countermeasure system.

 Use it to sneak into bases and get intel on what is going on there, so you can be a step ahead.
 On top of that, when self-destructed infiltrator delivers an EMP explosion with a large radius which can paralyse enemy units for up to 45 seconds.